manaswini1419/Mindful-Muse/README.md

 All AI-generated content and code were reviewed, modified, and tested to meet academic requirements.

 ## Features
-- AI-based conversational companion
+- Mood check-in system to help users reflect on their current emotional state
-- Calm and minimal user interface
+- AI-based conversational companion for supportive and mindful interactions
-- Mindfulness-focused interactions
+- Mood tracking to help users observe emotional patterns over time
-- Supportive and user-friendly design
+- Personalized, positive, and calming messages based on user input
-- Responsive layout for different devices
+- Simple and user-friendly interface focused on emotional awareness

 ## Technologies Used
 - React